justindav1s/openshift-ansible-on-openstack/README.md

 oadm policy remove-cluster-role-from-group self-provisioner system:authenticated system:authenticated:oauth
 ```

+4. Decide on a common syntax for labelling nodes and projects, so that pods get scheduled as desired
+    - eg. for client1 label its node like so :
+        - oc label node <node> client1=true

-4. create users, client1 and client2 on all masters
+5. create users, client1 and client2 on all masters
     - as root htpasswd /etc/origin/master/htpasswd client1
     - as root htpasswd /etc/origin/master/htpasswd client2